-The disagreement between Cpt.
-Ramsey and Lcdr.
-Hunter over the origin of the Lipizzaner stallions throughout the movie foreshadows and illustrates the fundamental source of friction between the two men, both insisting that their mutually exclusive version of reality is the truth.
-Ironically, Cpt.
-Ramsey, (who believes the stallions are Portuguese) or Lcdr.
-Hunter (who says they are Spanish) are both incorrect.
+The disagreement, between Captain Ramsey and Lieutenant Commander Hunter, over the origin of the Lipizzaner stallions throughout the movie foreshadows and illustrates the fundamental source of friction between the two men, both insisting that their mutually exclusive version of reality is the truth.
+Ironically, Captain Ramsey (who believes the stallions are Portuguese) and Lieutenant Commander Hunter (who says they are Spanish) are both incorrect.
 The Lippizaner stallions are in fact Slovenian - they originate from a town called Lipica.
-However, the horses are generally associated with the Spanish Riding School, so Hunter was technically closer to the truth than Ramsey.
+However, the horses are generally associated with the Spanish Riding School of Vienna, Austria, so Hunter was technically closer to the truth than Ramsey.

 Quentin Tarantino was brought in to do uncredited "punch-ups" of the dialogue.
 His major contribution was the comic book bickering.
 The character name "Russell Vossler" is a reference to Rand Vossler, with whom Tarantino used to work at a video store.
 See also Pulp Fiction (1994).

-Along with Anatomy of a Murder (1959), Independence Day (1996), and The Dark Knight (2008), this is one of only four films whose purely orchestral soundtracks won the Grammy Award for Best Score despite not being nominated for an Academy Award for Best Original Score.
+Along with Anatomy of a Murder (1959), Glory (1989), Independence Day (1996), and The Dark Knight (2008), this is one of only five films whose purely orchestral soundtracks won the Grammy Award for Best Score despite not being nominated for an Academy Award for Best Original Score.

-The cigars that 'Capt.
-Frank Ramsey' and 'Lt.
-Commander Ron Hunter' smoke at the beginning of their mission are made by Montecristo.
-The brand is made in both Cuba and the Dominican Republic, by two totally different companies.
-But Ramsay's "more expensive than drugs" comment implies that theirs were the Cuban-made variety.
-Ramsay's cigar of choice throughout the movie is the classic tapered Montecristo #2.
+The cigars, that Captain Frank Ramsey and Lieutenant Commander Ron Hunter smoke at the beginning of their mission, are made by Montecristo.
+The brand is made in Cuba, and the Dominican Republic, by two different companies.
+But Ramsey's "more expensive than drugs" comment, implies that theirs were the Cuban-made variety.
+Ramsey's cigar of choice throughout the movie is the classic tapered Montecristo #2.

 The Alabama's torpedo tubes are located on either side of its hull instead of the traditional bow and stern positions.
 This is because her bow, like that of most modern submarines, contains a large passive sonar array.

-There is another USS Alabama, a WWII battleship, permanently docked at Mobile Bay, Alabama, that serves as a museum, which has also been occasionally used as a hurricane shelter.
-Most recently during Hurricane Katrina in which members of 18 museum employee families took shelter during the storm.
+There is another U.S.S.
+Alabama, a World War II battleship, permanently docked at Mobile Bay, Alabama, that serves as a museum, which has also been occasionally used as a hurricane shelter.
+Most recently, during Hurricane Katrina, in which members of eighteen museum employee families took shelter during the storm.

 The only previous film that has been about an American Naval Officer being relieved of command by his Executive Officer was The Caine Mutiny (1954), in which Humphrey Bogart played the Captain.
 Bogart and Jason Robards, who appears in this film, have both been married to Lauren Bacall.